bamdaa/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains Docker Compose files to run the V2Ray proxy as a bridge server for the Outline proxy.
+This repository contains Docker Compose files to run the V2Ray proxy as a bridge server for the Outline shadowsocks proxy.
 It helps the Outline proxy to work in highly restricted networks without direct/safe/stable access to Outline servers.

 ## Documentation